elliotpark410/Weather-Dashboard/README.md

 # Weather-Dashboard

-OLD README.MD MUST UPDATE!

-The Work Day Scheduler is a simple calendar app for scheduling your work day.
-The calendar allows a user to save events for each hour of the day and color code past, present, or future hours.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+The Weather Dashboard is a weather app that displays data by city.
+The weather app allows a user to enter a city and it will fetch data from the openweathermap API for dynamic weather results.
+This app will utilize a browser's local storage and feature dynamically updated HTML and CSS powered by jQuery.

 <br>